ingeniela/ingeniela/README.md

 ## 👩🏼‍💻 Who am I

-Hello there, my name is Daniela Barazarte, also known as Daniela Bai 🤍
+Hello there, my name is Daniela Barazarte, also known as Bai 🤍

 Since I was young I had a big interest in technology, which allowed me to learn more about it as I grew up and come to realization that being a programmer has many thigns that I enjoy such as writing, creating, designing, solving problems and spending a lot of time learning new things.